Shares in a company give the owner various shareholder rights. These rights will usually be defined in:

 Why might my company’s prescribed particulars be rejected?

-There are a number of occasions when the prescribed particulars of the rights attached to each class of shares must be sent as part of a submission to Companies House – although they won’t check that the prescribed particulars you submit match up to the rights described in the company’s articles of association.
-However, a company should still take care to ensure they’re consistent – otherwise, you may receive queries or complaints from people who rely on this information.
+There are a number of occasions when the prescribed particulars must be sent as part of a submission to Companies House.
+However, they won’t check that the prescribed particulars you submit match up to the rights described in the company’s articles of association.
+A company should still take care to ensure they’re consistent – otherwise, you may receive queries or complaints from people who rely on this information.

 Companies House will, however, reject some prescribed particulars.
 This would be if: